uarslan-git/its/courses/Intro_to_PY/task_folder/task_factorial/task.md

 $$n! := \prod_{i=1}^n i$$

-Note, that ther factorial is not defined for negative numbers.
+Note, that the factorial is not defined for negative numbers.
+You can raise an Exception with the "raise" keyword to account for this.
 Please use the following format:

 ```python
 def factorial(n):